As everyday prices rise, we're here to deliver care at no added cost.*

 Can anxiety cause dizziness and ear pressure?

-What are the causes of anxiety, dizziness and ear pressure?
+Understand the links between anxiety, dizziness and ear pressure.

 Anxiety can also lead to headaches, whether those are tension headaches caused by tight muscles or migraines triggered by stress.
 When dealing with a headache, ear pressure and dizziness may follow.
 Chronic or severe headaches may also lead to more anxiety.

 Constant dizziness can both be caused by anxiety and contribute to anxiety.
-This can easily get you stuck in a loop.
-For those dealing with chronic dizziness, anxiety is something that should be looked into and managed, especially if there are no physical issues that seem to be causing it.
+For those dealing with chronic dizziness, anxiety is something that should be diagnosed and managed, especially if there are no physical issues that seem to be causing it.

 Woman in bed with headache